meghana1234567/KCI-learning-challenge/README.md

 # KCI-learning-challenge
-This is a template for KCI learning challenge
+This is the template for KCI learning challenge

 Fork this repo and work on your challenges based on your domain you selected in KCI.